yanglangfei/FontDroid/README.md

 ###### 2. Set to the entire application

-Here you still need to use the custom widgets, but you can set the custom font in a style, the style must have the name `TextAppearance.Hollow`.
+Here you still need to use the custom widgets, but you can set the custom font in a style.
+The style must have the name `TextAppearance.Hollow`.

 ```xml
 <style name="TextAppearance.Hollow" parent="@android:style/TextAppearance.Holo">